 Aruba: Country and Foreign Investment

-Aruba offers an extremely stable and efficient business environment with modern infrastructure and excellent telecommunications.
-Special fiscal incentives are offered to both companies engaged in offshore activities and to companies engaged in export of non-traditional manufactured products and which are licensed to operate in the Free Zone (see below).
+Aruba offers a very stable and efficient business environment with modern infrastructure and excellent telecommunications.
+The government offers special financial incentives both to companies engaged in offshore activities and to companies that export non-traditional manufactured goods that are licensed to operate in the Free Zone.

-Being a civil law jurisdiction Aruba does not recognize the concept of a trust.
-There are no specific bank secrecy laws in place and numbered accounts are not permitted.
-An offshore company requires a certificate of good standing from the Minister of Justice prior to its incorporation and such a certificate will only be offered upon the production of adequate professional references on all the beneficial owners of an incoming entity.
-Corporate bank accounts cannot be opened without the production of the certificate of good standing.
+As it is a civil law jurisdiction, Aruba does not recognize trusts as a concept.
+There are no specific banking secrecy laws in place and numbered accounts are not permitted.
+An offshore company requires a certificate of good standing from the Minister of Justice to be incorporated; such a certificate will only be offered if adequate professional references on all the beneficial owners of an incoming entity can be produced.
+Similarly, an entity wish to open a corporate bank account must provide a certificate of good standing.

-A number of agreements are in place under which the authorities exchange information with foreign states.
-Aruba aims to attract quality clients and sustainable economic activity driven by an attractive regime of fiscal incentives.
-An extensive financial and professional infrastructure is in place and English is widely spoken in business life.
+A number of international agreements are in place, under which the Aruban authorities exchange information with foreign states.
+Aruba aims to attract quality clients and sustainable economic activity driven by an attractive regime of financial incentives.
+An extensive financial and professional infrastructure is in place and English is widely spoken in the sphere of business.
 Aruba is a relatively cheap jurisdiction in which to operate.